top of page

 Kriging.png

-How good is your map/ results
+How good are your map/ results

 • A helpful qualitative display with questionable quantitative significance’ Isaacks (1989)